Open Space Web-Map builder Code

 Between 1850 and 1919, lead and zinc mining dominated the area.
 The legacy of old engine-houses, waste tips and reservoirs are characteristic features of the forest landscape today.
 Nearly all of the lakes in the forest were created to serve the mines.
 Several of the most important mines have been partially restored and made safe for visitors.

-Looking soth towards the Lledr valley |
+Looking south towards the Lledr valley

 After weaving among the roots and trees of the forest, the path emerges high above the Conwy valley though much of the view was obscured.
 We followed the forest tracks and paths past the cottage at Pen-yr-allt-isaf to the isolated cottage at Coedmawr, which sits below the remains of a long-abandoned reservoir (likely to be related to the areas mining heritage).
 Views into northern Snowdonia from this elevated location were surprisingly good.

-ake of the old tracks” in Welsh.
+We continued along the tracks until we reached Llyn Sarnau, one of the larger lakes among the trees of the Gwydyr Forest.
+Llyn Sarnau means “lake of the old tracks” in Welsh.
 The lake is fairly shallow and so it often dries out in summer.
 Even though it may not be much to look at during warmer months, it's a valuable home for wetland loving wildlife.

-A short distance beyond the shore of Llyn Sarnau are the remains of the Cyffty mine.
-The surface remains include wheel pits and ruined buildings; an engine house dating from 1878 was demolished 1966.
+A short distance beyond the shore of Llyn Sarnau is the remains of the Cyffty mine.
+The surface remains include wheel pits and ruined buildings; an engine house dating from 1878 was demolished in 1966.
 There are two shafts, a wooden head frame and pulleys and an entrance for mine trams.
 Above the mine is also the reservoir which was once used to power much of the machinery.

 We passed the mine, covering the final few hundred metres along the narrow road to the viewpoint and the car at Tynllyn.
 Having been empty in the morning there were now a few cars occupying the spaces in the parking area.
 This was a surprisingly interesting walk, perhaps much better than it appears on the map - the highlight being the walk along the Afon Llugwy.
 Highly recommended.